Bank barn

-A bank barn or banked barn is a style of barn noted for its accessibility, at ground level, on two separate levels.
-Often built into the side of a hill or bank, the upper and the lower floors could be accessed from ground level, one area at the top of the hill and the other at the bottom.
+A bank barn or banked barn is a style of barn which is accessible from the ground, on two separate levels.
+Often built into the side of a hill or bank, the upper and the lower floors could both be accessed from the ground, one area at the top of the hill and the other at the bottom.
 The second level of a bank barn could also be accessed from a ramp if a hill was unavailable.

-Examples of bank barns can be found in the United Kingdom, in the US, in eastern Canada, in Norway, in the Dordogne in France, and in Umbria, Italy, amongst other places.
+Examples of bank barns can be found in the United Kingdom, in the United States, in eastern Canada, in Norway, in the Dordogne in France, and in Umbria, Italy, among other places.

 Bank barns in the United Kingdom

 Bank barns are especially common in the upland areas of Britain, in Northumberland and Cumbria in northern England and in Devon in the southwest.

 History

 The origins of bank barns in the UK are obscure.
 The bank barn had made its first appearance in Cumbria by the 1660s on the farms of wealthy farmers: here, farmers bought drove cattle from Scotland and fattened them over winter before selling them in spring.
 The bank barn at Townend Farm, Troutbeck in former Cumberland, was built for the prominent Browne family in 1666.
 The great majority of bank barns were built in Cumbria between 1750 and 1860, and the last were built just before World War I.